WoongDemianPark/unify-emotion-datasets/README.md

 8. Why are you lying up there?
 9. Are you mad? they all cried
 10. What a lucky fellow you are!
+11. Oh, how his heart did best!
+12. How she glittered!
+13. What a rediculous little shoot!
+14. Dear me! how singular
+15. Oh dear, what was that?
+16. It is dreadfully hot here!
+17. Well, it's most abominably hot here
+18. Oh, how cold the water is!
+19. As if these things were of any consequence!
+20. It is just what I expected!

 ## sadness
 1. I'm in sad trouble